yitianwang18/cse112-s22-group14/admin/meetings/011821-kickoff.md

 **Adjournment**:
 Meeting was adjourned at 5:18 PM PST by Muhammad Z Khan.

-Minutes submitted by: James Zhao; edited: Yash Shah
+Minutes submitted by: James Zhao; edited by: Yash Shah

 Approved by: Muhammad Z Khan